Forbu/nd0191-c1-myreads/README.md

 ## Warnings

-The code is actually running but running the npm start give several warnings in the console due to deprecated methods.
+The code is actually running but running the npm start give several warnings in the console due to future deprecated methods.

 Also running npm start was not working due to an openssl error.
 I had to run `NODE_OPTIONS=--openssl-legacy-provider npm start` to make it work.